Hundreds flock to Gillette Stadium as Patriots return home with 6th Super Bowl trophy

 The fans that flocked to Foxborough gave the team a hero’s welcome, dished out high-fives and chanted “we’re still here!”

 “It’s crazy.
 We’re so lucky.
-It’s awesome,” a fan dressed head-to-toe in Patriots garb told 7’s Steve Cooper.
+It’s awesome,” a fan dressed head-to-toe in Patriots garb said.

 Tom Brady and Julian Edelman stayed behind.
 The star duo spent the day celebrating at Disney World.